Menu

 “It just so happens that I’m an expert with all types of relationships,” Justin said with exaggerated smugness, “but I don’t have any really brainy friends.
 How about we help each other out.
 And, maybe become friends in the process?”

-Ben stared at his tablet all the while Justin talked but wasn’t really paying attention to the screen.
+Ben stared at his tablet all the while Justin talked but he wasn’t really paying attention to the screen.
 At Justin’s last statement, posed as a question, a smile crept across Ben’s face, even though he didn’t look up.

 “Great!”
 Justin said as he also smiled.
 More relaxed now, he said, “Let’s start right now.”
 He reached over, turned off Ben’s tablet, and moved it out of Ben’s reach.
 Ben started to object, but Justin cut him off with a stern look.
 “Look around you,” Justin instructed.
 “This is a party: a great place to stretch your social muscles.
 Is there anyone here that interests you?”

 Ben looked around and paused at Samantha and Karen, who were still talking with his sister.
 Then he looked back at Justin.
-He shrugged, and without looking at anyone in particular, said, “I guess so?”
+He shrugged, and without looking at anyone in particular, said, “I guess so.”

 “I’ll take that as a yes,” Justin said confidently.
 “Here’s what you’re going to do.
 When we start the games in a little while, team up with someone that doesn’t interest you, and then just be yourself—no pressure.
 Then, when we get to the dancing, I want to see you dance with someone you like—at least once.”